apnordin/09-ReadMe-Generator/Develop/README.md

 # My Project

 ## Description
-Here is my project description.
+Here is a description of my project.
+As you can see, it is a very good project.

 ## Table of Contents
 * [Installation](#installation)